 Aptly named the jewel of the Blue Ridge Parkway, this charming town has a population of just 46.
 It started as a mountain resort inspired by the style of the Swiss Alps.
 Emerald Village is a cluster of real historic mines that you can explore.
-Switzerland Cafe and General Store offers amazing local fare.
+Switzerland Cafe and General Store offer exceptional local fare.

-There are several trails in the area with gorgeous views and impressive waterfalls, Wiseman’s View, Crabtree Falls, and Grassy Creek Waterfall Trail.
+Several trails offer gorgeous views and impressive waterfalls, such as Wiseman’s View, Crabtree Falls, and Grassy Creek Waterfall Trail.
 There are also several quaint Inns to stay in for the night.
 Little Switzerland Books and Beans is an adorable bookstore and gallery featuring work by local artists.
 If you’re up for it, you can even drive the Diamondback, a winding road notorious for motorcycle and sports car enthusiasts.

 Mount Mitchell (milepost 355.4)

 At 6,684 feet, this is the highest peak in the Appalachian Mountains and the country east of the Mississippi.
-To explore this natural wonder you can drive almost all the way to the summit or make the steep six mile trek to the top.
-The observation deck offers some of the most incredible 360-degree views in the area where you can see as far as 85 miles out.
+To explore this natural wonder, you can drive almost to the summit or make the steep six-mile trek to the top.
+The observation deck offers some of the most incredible 360-degree views in the area, where you can see as far as 85 miles out.

-There’s plenty of wildlife to spot as you make your way through the fresh balsam forest.
+As you make your way through the fresh balsam forest, there’s plenty of wildlife to spot.
 A small museum explores the cultural and natural history of the mountain.
-The views here truly are unmatched.
+The views here are unmatched.

 Craggy Gardens (milepost 364.1)

-A twisted and jagged subrange of the Blue Ridge Mountains, this is a special stop along the parkway.
+Craggy Gardens is a twisted and jagged subrange of the Blue Ridge Mountains, a special stop along the Parkway.
 There’s the Craggy Garden Trail to the Craggy Flats for colorful, abundant displays of rhododendrons.
-You can also hike to Craggy Pinnacle for sweeping jaw-dropping views.
-The Garden Trail is filled with native wildflowers covering the grounds of the area and expansive fields of rhododendrons surround the rocky formations creating the magical visuals that the Craggies are known for.
+You can also hike to Craggy Pinnacle for sweeping views.
+The Garden Trail is full of native wildflowers covering the ground and wind through the rocky formations that earn the region’s name “Craggy.”

 Folk Art Center (milepost 382)

-This is an ideal stop for all the art lovers.
+The Folk Art Center is an ideal stop for all art lovers.
 Folk Art Center exhibits, sells, and celebrates traditional and modern crafts of the Appalachians.
 The gallery spaces feature over 250 works from the last century.
-They hold many events and craft demonstrations, as well as maintain an extensive free library for exploration and education.
+They hold many events and craft demonstrations and maintain an extensive free library for exploration and education.

-This is an all-around ideal nature lover experience.
-It offers the best of outdoor adventure with plenty of North Carolina hiking trails and climbing opportunities.
-The 500-million-year-old monolith is quite the draw along with dramatic scenery, native wildlife, and one of North Carolina’s highest waterfalls.
+It offers the best outdoor adventure with plenty of North Carolina hiking trails and climbing opportunities.
+The 500-million-year-old monolith is quite the draw, along with dramatic scenery, native wildlife, and one of North Carolina’s highest waterfalls.

 To reach the summit, it’s a windy drive and a short climb ending in an open, breathtaking stretch of space that includes views of Lake Lure and Hickory Nut Gorge.
-There are different trails offering a variety of terrains and difficulty levels for every skill set and interest.
+Different trails offer varied terrain and difficulty levels for every skill set and interest.

 If you’re interested in birdwatching, this is just the place, so be sure to bring your binoculars.
-At the base of the park is the village of Chimney Rock, which has many cute shops and local restaurants to wander and enjoy.
+At the park’s base is the village of Chimney Rock, which has many cute shops and local restaurants to wander and enjoy.
 We would say you should plan to spend at least half a day here.

 Biltmore Estate (milepost 388.8)

 You can take a self-guided or guided tour of the grand home with all the original preserved architecture and furnishings.
-The library is especially impressive.
-There are six restaurants on site and a working farm open for visitors.
+The library is imposing.
+There are six restaurants and a working farm open for visitors.
 You can truly tailor this experience to whatever you wish it to be.

 Sliding Rock (milepost 411.8)

 At about 50 degrees, this is always a refreshing experience.
 If you’re not feeling like such a daredevil, there are plenty of observation decks to view the waterfall from and cheer on other plungers.
-If you want to explore more in this area there are a variety of other hiking trails and falls to enjoy such as Looking Glass Falls and Moore Cove Falls.
-This is a one-of-a-kind stop along the Blue Ridge Parkway drive.
+If you want to explore more in this area, there are various hiking trails and falls to enjoy, such as Looking Glass Falls and Moore Cove Falls.
+It is a one-of-a-kind stop along the Blue Ridge Parkway drive.

 Great Smoky Mountains National Park (milepost 469)

-This destination is a utopia of nature known for its rich diversity of life.
-There are boundless forested ridges to observe and explore.
-It’s the country’s most visited national park straddling the border between North Carolina and Tennessee.
-There are hiking trails of lush greenery and colorful, rare flora, streams and waterfalls, and summit peaks with landscapes stretching out across a majestic mountainous skyline.
+The Great Smokys are a destination that is a utopia of nature known for its rich diversity of life, thanks to its endless forested ridges.
+It’s the country’s most visited national park, straddling North Carolina and Tennessee.
+There are hiking trails of lush greenery, colorful, rare flora, streams and waterfalls, and summit peaks with landscapes stretching out across a majestic mountainous skyline.

 It’s known for its blue mist that rolls in and hangs around the rocky scenery creating a dreamy landscape.
 Deep Creek is best for waterfalls, Cataloochee Valley has a bustling population of Elk you can observe and learn about, and Clingman’s Dome is the highest point in the Smokies for incredible views.

-When is the Best Time to Drive the Blue Ridge Parkway?
+Best Time to Drive the Blue Ridge Parkway

-The Blue Ridge Parkway is its most spectacular in the fall when all the leaves start to turn shades of amber, red, orange, and yellow.
-However, keep in mind this is the busiest time to drive the parkway when all the “leaders” head this way.
-Come mid to late September and October and certainly won’t be the only one on the road, but the scenery is mesmerizing enough so that you won’t care.
+The Blue Ridge Parkway is most spectacular in the fall when all the leaves start to turn shades of amber, red, orange, and yellow.
+However, this is the busiest time to drive the Parkway when all the “leaders” head this way.
+Come mid to late September and October and certainly won’t be the only one on the road, but the scenery is mesmerizing enough that you won’t care.

-Parts of the Blue Ridge Parkway are closed during the winter months, so this route should not be planned in the winter.
+Parts of the Blue Ridge Parkway are closed during the winter months.
+So if you plan to drive the route in its entirety, you’ll need to plan accordingly.
+The National Park Service provides road updates here.
 Summer and spring are great times to visit, with spring being one of the quietest times to enjoy the drive.